neoeahit/mediumish-theme-jekyll/_posts/2019-11-24-different-frameworks-of-design-thinking.md

 - [UCSF](https://meded.ucsf.edu/news/design-thinking-brings-innovation-health-care-and-medical-education) - Design Thinking Brings Innovation to Health Care and Medical Education
 - ...

 As you can imagine, with DT being so prevalent, there are multiple models and frameworks promoting and explaining DT, but if we look at them closely they all try to achieve a common purpose - **co-creatively devise human-centric solutions to solve business problems**.
-In the section which follows below, I am going to be talking about 5 such design frameworks.
+In the section which follows below, I am going to be talking about four such design frameworks.
 Its going to be a long article, since I will be explaining the different methodologies, so if you are just looking for a summary, here you go

 <table>
 <colgroup>